Jacoby & Meyers, LLP

 Unrealistic Liability Defenses

-- No Negligence: When the evidence doesn’t prove that a defendant truck driver did anything wrong, they don’t have to pay a judgment.
+- No Negligence.
+When the evidence doesn’t prove that a defendant truck driver did anything wrong, they don’t have to pay a judgment.

-- No Defect: If a plaintiff doesn’t prove that an alleged defect or maintenance error caused an accident, the defendants walk away without paying any of the plaintiff’s damages.
+- No Defect.
+If a plaintiff doesn’t prove that an alleged defect or maintenance error caused an accident, the defendants walk away without paying any of the plaintiff’s damages.

-- Damages: To defend a case based on damages, a defendant tries to prove that they didn’t cause some of the plaintiff’s injuries or that they didn’t injure the plaintiff at all.
+- Damages.
+To defend a case based on damages, a defendant tries to prove that they didn’t cause some of the plaintiff’s injuries or that they didn’t injure the plaintiff at all.
 If this strategy is successful, defendants pay a lower judgment or no judgment.

-At Jacoby & Meyers, LLP, we often produce excellent outcomes for our clients because we are always prepared.
+At Jacoby & Meyers, LLP, we produce excellent outcomes for our clients because we are always prepared.
 We believe that early case preparation is the key to defeating inappropriate and unfair negotiation and defense strategies.
-Long before we enter negotiation sessions, mediations or trials, we review the evidence and assess our clients’ cases.
-At Jacoby & Meyers, LLP, we put our extensive negotiation and litigation experience to work on behalf of our clients, day-in, day-out.
+Long before we enter negotiation sessions, meditations, or trials, we review the evidence and assess our clients’ cases.
+We put our extensive negotiation and litigation experience to work on behalf of our clients, day-in, day-out.

-Call Our Staten Island Truck Accident Lawyers Now
+Call Our Staten Island Truck Accident Lawyers Today

 Check out some of our other reviews.